by Niklas Göransson

 I can’t help but think that this must get bloody tedious after a while.

 – Yes, it gets tiresome at some point – yet there’s so many twists and turns that life is rarely dull.
 You can always speculate about the worst possible problems to come, and discuss which solutions might prove necessary.
-All the while, people in your surroundings wonder why you always think the worst of everything… only to find events transpiring which were too improbable to have even been considered.
+All the while, people in your surroundings wonder why you always think the worst of everything… only to find events transpiring which were too improbable to even have been considered.
 I suppose this is what keeps me going really, life is just full of these nasty little surprises.
 Ah, but another positive: my ailments allow me to regularly go through MRIs, the quietest place ever and a veritable dream for anyone who suffers from anxiety and stress.

 MkM deals with a myriad of quite serious health issues – mostly stemming from periodically untreated diabetes and many years of intensely self-destructive living.
 He adds dryly that if genetics are any indication, there simply has to be cancer of some kind lurking in his future.
 Judging from family history, there are several different varieties to choose from.

 – Which one will it be, I wonder?
 Lung cancer as a non-smoker would be an exciting anomaly, but throat cancer is perhaps more appropriate?
-Why not – no longer being able to perform vocals would surely spare me a lot of hassle.
+Why not – no longer being able to sing would surely spare me a lot of hassle.
 The melanoma in my eye was removed already and no sign of regression; maybe that was a karmic sign letting me know that I still get to experience things?

 Insomnia is another condition MkM has long struggled with.
 I doubt someone who’s never dealt with sleeping disorders over an extended period of time, myself included, can really fathom the drawn-out torture of never being able to find proper recuperation.

-– It started in my early twenties, and while somehow manageable during the first years … yes, sleeplessness is indeed torture in the long run.
+– It started in my early twenties, and while somehow manageable during the first years… yes, sleeplessness is indeed torture in the long run.
 I also lived a very different lifestyle back then, with more energy and still not too damaged from diabetes side-effects.
 I had the vigour of youth, plus alcohol and any substances that came after.
-At some point during the day, often while driving, I’d just crash; completely exhausted and blurry.
+At some point during the day, often while driving, I’d just crash, completely exhausted and blurry.
 When I first got sleeping aids prescribed, I was taking the whole pill-combo; anxiety inhibitors, antidepressants, and so on.
 I can still vividly recall the morning after my first night of being able to sleep five to seven hours in a row.
 I woke up in tears of relief – couldn’t help it, at that point it had been years since I last felt that way.

 After making this discovery, about a decade ago, he’s been relying on Stilnox for sleep.
 As far as sleeping pills go, these are the proverbial big guns.